Their fortunes enmeshed, Trump and Putin to hold first meeting next week

 In the last days of his presidency, Obama ordered the expulsion of 35 Russian suspected spies and imposed sanctions on two Russian intelligence agencies over their involvement in hacking U.S. political groups in the 2016 election.

-A proposed new package of sanctions on Russia in the U.S. Congress might complicate Trump's desire for warmer relations with Moscow.
+A proposed new package of sanctions on Russia in the U.S. Congress might also put curbs on Trump's ability to pursue warmer relations with Moscow.

 The U.S. Senate reached an agreement on Thursday to resolve a technical issue stalling the sanctions, although the measure's fate in the House of Representatives is uncertain.

-Vice President Mike Pence will travel to Estonia, Georgia and Montenegro in July and August, his office said on Thursday,

-in an attempt to reassure U.S. allies that are neighbors of Russia.

-(Additional reporting by Caren Bohan; Writing by Alistair Bell; Editing by Jeffrey Benkoe and Sandra Maler)
+Additional reporting by Caren Bohan and Richard Cowan; Writing by Alistair Bell; Editing by Jeffrey Benkoe and Sandra Maler